mickfuzz/phd4/_posts/2022-6-6-Game_Making_and_Coding_Fluency_in_Primary_Computing_Context.md

 ## Game Making, Project Based Learning and Inclusion

 Contemporary understandings of inclusion go beyond SEND (special educational needs and disabilities) issues to include cultural exclusion which may include dimensions of race, gender or other cultural factors.
 Recent studies study the use of games and playful techniques to overcome exclusion from the culture of computing [@kafai_diversifying_2017; @kafai_beyond_2014].
 If students feel excluded from school cultures then making bridges to home cultures is vital.
 One way to make those connections to home cultures is to allow for more choice of what can be incorporated into computing projects.
-The benefits of game making as a form of PBL also align with a teaching framework focused on inclusion called Universal Design for Learning (UDL)[@basham_understanding_2013].
+The benefits of game making as a form of project-based learning (PBL) also align with a teaching framework focused on inclusion called Universal Design for Learning (UDL)[@basham_understanding_2013].
 While an analysis of the synergies between PBL and UDL is beyond the remit of this chapter, key characteristics of game making as an educational activity align well with both UDL and project-based approaches.
 The following sections give three examples.

 <!-- We previous saw that Waite's review for RSA also highlighted the importance of social and cultural approaches to game making including the roles of gender.
 ADD LINKS HERE -  OR MOVE TO ANOTHER SECTION -->